-Do you categorize yourself under the “light sleepers” column?
+Do you categorise yourself under the “light sleepers” column?
 Does just the faintest hint of natural light wake you?
 Or is the sound of someone even contemplating making a noise enough to bury your head under a pillow?

 As it turns out, some people (and yes, we’re looking at you pro-sleepers) can sleep through just about anything (how annoying right?!) where others will need an optimal sleeping environment (dark, quiet, and preferably alone) to get their forty winks.

 We’re guessing that you fall into this sleep-rookie category and would do just about anything for uninterrupted deep sleep, right?
 Well, you’ve come to the right place, read on.

 These are sleepers who have the uncanny ability to wake at the slightest bump-in-the-night.
 Being it the rustle of sheets as your bed partner turns over or the dog next door needing to be let out.
 Where it may seem like you have supersonic hearing, it’s actually because you’re not reaching the deepest stage of sleep.

 There are 5 stages of sleep, stages 1-3 being your lightest phase of sleep and 4-5 being the deepest, ending in rapid eye movement (REM) sleep.
 (Which is where most deep sleepers spend their night).

 As a light sleeper, you float around in stages 1 and 2, dozing in and out of z’s, which is where you’ll tend to occupy most of your ‘sleeping’ hours.
 During these shallow sleep stages, the smallest distraction can pull you out of slumber.

 If you’re unsure if you are a light sleeper, let’s explore what causes this skimpy sleep situation and what you can do to join the ranks of the deep sleepers.